webtides/luna-docs/content/docs/elements.md

 </main>
 ```

-## Properties
+## Loading data

-Detailed information about component properties can be found [here](/components/properties)
+Detailed information about loading data in an element can be found [here](/elements/properties)

+## Don't pass javascript to the client.

+You can define an element which is only rendered on the server, by returning `true` from the static `disableCSR`
+getter inside your element.
+The code of this element won't be passed to the client.

 ## Additional class methods